DSPToolkit/webapp/README.md

 ## Spectral Estimation

-For spectrum estimation, the user can:
+For spectrum estimation, the app can receive:

-- upload a signal from a file, or
+- a signal from a file, or
-- write expressions to generate signals directly.
+- an expressions to generate signals directly.

-The application can then estimates the spectrum by estimating the periodogram or its Welch estimate.
+Afterwards, estimation of the power spectrum desnsity can get computed via periodogram or Welch's method.

 ## Getting Started